-any such opinion.
-"If, in the absence of such an agreement by the companies,," concluded Mr. Wood, "there solicitors should en-gage in the beautiful spectacle of cut-The Committee Will Get Together in New York ting each other's throats, it would be a most unfortunate thing for the companies and policy holders, as well as for the foolish agents.
-But nothing of the kind will occur."
+"If, in the absence of such an agree ment by the companies," concluded Mr. Wood, "there solicitors should engage in the beautiful spectacle of cutting each other's throats, it would be a most unfortunate thing for the companies and policy holders, as well as for the foolish agents.
+But nothing of the kind will o.cur."

 AGED PAUPER DEAD.